 There may be a past history of atopic eczema and dry or sensitive skin.

 - There are characteristic round or oval erythematous plaques.
-They are most often on the extremities, especially the legs, but they may occur anywhere on the trunk, hands, or feet.
+They are most often on the extremities, especially the legs.
+However, they may occur anywhere on the trunk, hands, or feet.
 The face and scalp are not involved.
 Lesions are often symmetrical.

 - The lesions start as erythematous or violaceous papules or vesicles.
 They coalesce to form confluent plaques.